osofem/bigarith.js/documentation/isnegative.md

 # isNegative()
 <code>isNegative()</code> returns a boolean indicating whether a number is less than zero or not.
-There is ONLY a method function for this.
+This have only a method function.

 #### Syntax
 ##### method function